Can You Lose Weight by Eating Special K?

 We are just now beginning to find out how wrong this is.
 It is getting easier and easier to find information online about the virtues of low carb diets.
 The detrimental effects of a diet heavy on carbs is becoming more and more well-known as chronic disease continues to run rampant in spite of our national obsession with "fat-free".

 Information is now coming out about how deeply wheat flour affects our health.
 The wheat we now use has been altered drastically from the wild version of our ancestors, and these alterations have created components in this flour that create inflammatory and allergic responses in many people.
 According to Grain Brain and Wheat Belly, anything made from flour can trigger disorders that go way beyond just celiac disease, but can trigger conditions from arthritis to Alzheimer's.
 Both of these authors have done their due diligence in research and have all the technical information that shows the effects of this hybridized, altered product in just about everything we eat.
 They make a very compelling case with loads of personal stories of people whose health has turned around after going gluten free.
+After reading about people who found relief from arthritis pain, I decided to go gluten free, and can confirm that it does work.
 The information in these books is truly alarming.

 Combine is free photo from Wikimedia.